ITMO-CODE-AI/GaMAC/README.md

 ### Python dependencies

-List of dependencies can be found in [requirements](../requirements.txt) directory.
+List of dependencies can be found in [requirements.txt](../requirements.txt).

 ### Installation and dependencies setup